benjaminaudurier/UT-PRL/README.md

 - make sure the name in the constant section of main.py corresponds to the wanted config files
 - go to the Classes folder
 - run main.py
+- the Pictures are stored in the Pictures folder created

 _______________